cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

-If you are unsure what the absolute path for a file is, but you do know some relative path for it, then you can print its absolute path using the ``realpath`` command, supplying the relative path as a command-line argument.
+If you are unsure what the absolute path for a file is, but you do know some relative path for it, then you can print its absolute path using the ``realpath`` command, supplying the relative path as a command-line argument:

 .. code-block:: shell